rayjolt/100-days-of-code/log.md

 ### Day 54: 13 May 2018

 **Today's Progress**: Started the week eight programming exercise.
-This week's exercise is about K-means and principal component analysis.
+This week's exercise is about K-means and principal component analysis (PCA).
 I've finished the K-means part.

 **Thoughts:** There wasn't anything too taxing in the K-means part of the exercise.
 The result was pretty interesting, though - the Coursera code used the k-means code that I wrote to compress an image from 16.7 million colours to 16 colours, and it still looked pretty good.

+### Day 55: 14 May 2018

+**Today's Progress**: Finished the week eight programming exercise.
+The second half was about PCA, and also involved image compression - this time, images of faces.

+**Thoughts:** I got stuck for a while after projecting the data matrix as the transpose of what it actually should be, but all was fine once I figured that part out.
+Otherwise there wasn't that much actual programming to be done in the exercise.
+I should probably start looking for some real machine learning problems to get my teeth into, but I think I'll finish the course first.